Manas-33/reels_video_application/README.md

 - Video Recording: Users can record short videos using their phone camera or upload existing videos from their device.

 - Video Sharing: Users can share their videos with other users on the app.
+- Like: Users can like videos posted by other users.
+- Commenting: Users can comment on videos posted by other users.